Bernardo Attolico

 Bernardo Attolico (17 January 1880 – 9 February 1942) was an Italian diplomat.

 In 1915 he was appointed to represent the Italian Ministry of Agriculture, Industry and Commerce at the Commission Internationale de Ravitaillement in London.
-In 1916 he represented Italy in the Wheat Executive, and later the War Purchases and Finance Council and the Executive Committee of the Allied Maritime Transport Council and the Food Council Executive.
+In 1916 he represented Italy in the Wheat Executive, and later the War Purchases and Finance Council and the executive committee of the Allied Maritime Transport Council and the Food Council Executive.
 In 1919 he participated in the peace negotiations in Paris.
-He served as the High Commissioner of the League of Nations at Danzig (1920–1921), Italian ambassador to Brazil (1928–1930), to the Soviet Union (1930–1935), to Germany (1935–1940) as well as ambassador to the Holy See in Rome (1940–1942).
+He served as the High Commissioner of the League of Nations at Danzig (1920–1921), Italian ambassador to Brazil (1928–1930), to the Soviet Union (1930–1935), to Nazi Germany (1935–1940) as well as ambassador to the Holy See (Vatican City) in Rome (1940–1942).